DenysLins/docker_kubernetes/README.md

 ## 4 - react_project folder

 This project contains a simple react web application running inside containers.
-Both containers are configured to reflect changes made in code without the need to rebuild the image and rerun the container.
+Two containers (dev and test) are configured to reflect changes made in code without the need to rebuild the image and rerun the container.
-One container runs web-server and the other runs the tests.
+One container runs the web-server and the other runs the tests.
+The third one container (prod) serves the web application after a build made with 'npm run build'.
+Note that changes in code are *not* reflected in prod container.
+So, you will need to rebuild the image and rerun this container to reflect changes made in code.

 To build and start the containers, run the following command: